Methods | Field Camp

-We use an on-line hands-on approach where the content (what you would learn in the classroom) is delivered online and the actual measurements are made in the field.
-This approach necessitates that you acquire the pertinent knowledge needed to successfully complete the activity before you show up in the field.
+We use an online hands-on approach where the content (what you would learn in the classroom) is delivered online, and the actual measurements are taken in the field.
+This approach requires that you acquire the pertinent knowledge needed to successfully complete the activity before entering the field.
 Thus, you are expected to go online (ideally the night before) and:

 (a) Review the written descriptions and background material.